easybase/easybase-react/README.md

 Create a new user for your project.
 You must still call signIn() after signing up.

 ### signIn(userID: string, password: string): Promise<StatusResponse>
 Sign in a user that already exists for a project.
 This will save authentication tokens to a user's browser so that they will be automatically authenticated when they return to the application.
-These authentcation tokens will become invalid when a user signs out or after 24 hours.
+These authentication tokens will become invalid when a user signs out or after 24 hours.

 ### onSignIn(callback: () => void): void
 Pass a callback function to run when a user signs in.
 This callback function will run after either successfully signing in with the signIn() function OR after a user is automatically signed in via valid tokens saved to the browser from a previous instance.